-During 2021, we proactively contacted shareholders representing approximately 49% of our outstanding subordinate voting shares ("SVS").
-The Chair of the HRCC, Robert A. Cascella, led this shareholder engagement initiative and participated in discussions with a number of our largest shareholders representing approximately 16% of SVS to discuss executive compensation matters.
+In the fourth quarter of 2022 and early 2023, as part of our shareholder engagement program, we proactively contacted 13 shareholders representing approximately 39% of the outstanding subordinate voting shares ("SVS").
+The Chair of the HRCC, Robert A. Cascella, led this shareholder engagement initiative and participated in discussions with a number of our largest shareholders representing approximately 20% of the outstanding SVS to discuss executive compensation and other matters.

-You can read more about our shareholder engagement initiative beginning on page 37 of the accompanying Circular.
+You can read more about our shareholder engagement initiative on page 33 of the accompanying Circular.